ANIMAL SAMARITANS MIDLANDS TRUST

-Daisy was brought to us in a very sorry state from a domestic environment that was dismal.
+Daisy was brought to us in a very sorry state from a domestic environment that was dismal beyond measure.
 She was constantly tied to a banister with little room for physical relief – resulting in her back-end being severely affected by ammonia burns, with dermatitis and fleas.

 Needless to say, she was very sorry for herself and her immediate placement in a foster home resulted in a vet visit for treatment.
 Within a few days her skin started re-colouring and even hair started growing back.
 Shortly after that, her condition improved and was taken in by some fabulous people who saw her potential as a family dog.
 Daisy is a great success – a great dog and now in a great home with a great family.
 Taking full advantage of lots of room and a new best mate !